roncampbell/IRE2017/Introduction to R.md

 <code>library(ggplot2)</code>                 # adds package to session

+(In R, place a # before comments.
+The program does not process anything on the same line after the #-sign.)

 If you're just getting started with R, here are my recommendations for packages that you should have: tidyverse (a collection of packages, including ggplot2, from the prolific Hadley Wickham), data.table, stringr, forcats and lubridate.

 Before we get started, here are a few rules of the R road: